bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : Indicates whether this key value is used to verify incoming Babel packets.
 This key is used to verify incoming packets if the value is "true".
-If the value is "false", no HMAC is computed from this key for comparing an incoming packet.
+If the value is "false", no MAC is computed from this key for comparing an incoming packet.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

 babel-key-value:
-: The value of the HMAC key.
+: The value of the MAC key.
 An implementation MUST NOT allow this parameter to be read.
-This can be done by always providing an empty string, or through permissions, or other means.
+This can be done by always providing an empty string when read, or through permissions, or other means.
-  This value can only be provided when this instance is created, and is not subsequently writable.
+  This value MUST be provided when this instance is created, and is not subsequently writable.

-babel-hmac-test:
+babel-mac-key-algorithm
+: The name of the MAC algorithm used with this key.
+  The value MUST be the same as one of the enumerations listed in the babel-mac-algorithms parameter.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

+babel-mac-test:
-: An operation that allows the HMAC key and hash algorithm to be tested to see if they produce an expected outcome.
+: An operation that allows the MAC key and hash algorithm to be tested to see if they produce an expected outcome.
 Input to this operation is a binary string.
-The implementation is expected to create a hash of this string using the babel-hmac-key-value and the babel-hmac-algorithm.
+The implementation is expected to create a hash of this string using the babel-mac-key-value and the babel-mac-algorithm.
 The output of this operation is the resulting hash, as a binary string.

-## Definition of babel-dtls-obj
+## Definition of babel-dtls-cert-sets-obj

 ~~~~
   object {